iluvjava/Maths/Notebook 2.0/AMATH 503/AMATH 503.md

 3. Using Fourier Transform for PDEs with I.C involving infinite domain. [[Solving PDE in Infinite Domain]]

 ### **Week 4**
-1. Fourier Transform and the Drunken Sailor Problem.
+1. Fourier Transform and the Drunken Sailor Problem. [[The Drunken Sailor Problem (PDE Problem)]]
+2. Fourier Form and the Laplace Transform [[Laplace Transform]]
+3. Generalizing Laplace Transform and Inverse Laplace Transform: [[Laplace Transform Generalized]]
+4. Solving PDE with the Laplace Transform: [[Solving PDE with Laplace]]